Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1ps.md

 **For the rest of this problem, use your first estimate using a rectangular approximation.**

 3.b.
 The mean diameter of a typical protein protein (assume a sphere shape) is roughly 4 nm.
 What is the upper bound on how many proteins could fit inside an *E. coli* cell?
+(Assume there is nothing else inside the cell)

 3.c.
 The mean volume of a DNA base pair is 10^-27 m^3.
 What is the upper bound on how many DNA base pairs could fit inside an *E. coli* cell?
+(Assume there is nothing else inside the cell)

 3.d.
 Take a look at the estimated/measured numbers of proteins and DNA in an E. coli cell from figure-6.a of the following [link](http://book.bionumbers.org/the-geography-of-the-cell/).
 What is the ratio of the upper bound numbers to the estimated numbers? (present your results in a table) Are you surprised by these (the upper bound vs actual) numbers?
 Why or why not?